 There is a $49 writing class called “Lit on Lit” where writers can, “explore the THC-induced writer within yourself.”
 In the cooking classes, which range from $89 to $149, students learn how to make their own edibles, and in the $399 2-day glass blowing class, students learn how to melt and bend glass and actually make a functional pipe.

-The marijuana market is still young, and there are so many opportunities for innovative thinkers with entrepreneurial spirits to jump-start expansion of new markets for marijuana.
-While there are still legal issues that can create obstacles for marijuana market growth, there could be even more opportunities with fewer barriers for the hemp industry to expand into new markets.
+The marijuana market is still young, and there are so many opportunities for innovative thinkers with entrepreneurial spirits to join the industry in niche markets.
+While there are legal issues that can create obstacles for marijuana market growth, there could be even more opportunities with fewer barriers for the hemp industry to expand into new markets.

-What do you think are some of the most interesting new markets in the marijuana industry (or the hemp industry) that have grown in recent years?
+What do you think are some of the most interesting new markets in the marijuana industry that have grown in recent years?
 Leave a comment below and share your thoughts.